Target assessment and modeling

 - PROTAC design for protein degradation

 When a receptor structure is unavailable, we work with our X-ray crystallography partners to generate one.
-We also have extensive experience in building homology models from related proteins structures and applying ligand-based drug design strategies that maximize SAR data.
+We also have extensive experience in building homology models from related protein structures and applying ligand-based drug design strategies that maximize SAR data.

 Ligand-based drug design